-Universal-Investment-Luxembourg S.A. has set up a complaints office.
-Complaints may be submitted to Universal-Investment-Luxembourg S.A. electronically or in conventional written form.
+Universal-Investment-Luxembourg S.A. has established a complaints office.
+Complaints may be submitted to Universal-Investment-Luxembourg S.A. electronically or in written form.

-Electronic complaints should be sent to the email address: Beschwerdemanagement-ui-lux@universal-investment.com.
+Electronic complaints should be sent to the e-mail address: Beschwerdemanagement-ui-lux@universal-investment.com.
 Written complaints should be sent to:

 Universal-Investment-Luxembourg S.A.
-Beschwerdemangement 15, rue de Flaxweiler L-6776 Grevenmacher
+Complaint management 15, rue de Flaxweiler L-6776 Grevenmacher

-You are free to submit the complaint in English or German.
-The handling of complaints is a free service for investors.
-The reply letter will be sent within one month of the receipt of the complaint.
+Complaints can be made in English or German.
+The handling of complaints is a free service to investors.
+A reply letter will be sent within one month of receipt of the complaint.

-If the matter has not been resolved within one month after the sending of the complaint to Universal-Investment-Luxembourg S.A. or if no interim reply has been sent, it is possible to use the procedure for the out-of-court settlement of complaints that is provided by the Luxembourg financial supervisory authority, the "Commission de Surveillance du Secteur Financier" ("CSSF").
+If the matter has not been resolved within one month of sending the complaint to Universal-Investment-Luxembourg S.A. or if no interim reply has been sent, it is possible to use the procedure for the out-of-court settlement of complaints of the Luxembourg financial supervisory authority, the "Commission de Surveillance du Secteur Financier" ("CSSF").
 The legal basis for this is CSSF Regulation 16-07.
-Contact should be made by sending a letter to:
+Contact should be made by post to:

-Commission de Surveillance du Secteur Financier Department Juridique CC 283, route d'Arlon L-2991 Luxembourg, by fax (+35226251601), or by email (reclamation@cssf.lu).
+Commission de Surveillance du Secteur Financier Department Juridique CC 283, Route d'Arlon L-2991 Luxembourg, by fax (+35226251601), or by e-mail (reclamation@cssf.lu).

-An application that has been lodged with the CSSF for the out-of-court settlement of a complaint is no longer admissible if more than one year has elapsed between the date on which the complaint was lodged with the CSSF and the date on which it was originally lodged with Universal-Investment-Luxembourg S.A.
+An application for out-of-court settlement of a complaint lodged with the CSSF is no longer admissible if more than one year has elapsed between the date on which the complaint was lodged with the CSSF and the date on which it was originally lodged with Universal-Investment-Luxembourg S.A.

 In order to enforce investors' rights, legal action may also be taken before the ordinary courts.
-There is the option of bringing an individual action.
+The possibility of an individual action is open.